roie9876/RAG-WorkShop/modules/module-7-pipeline/README.md

 **Best for:** Getting the most comprehensive answer — _"Tell me everything about Station 36 and its connections."_

 Runs **any AI Search strategy** (Hybrid, Iterative, Agentic, or Agentic Search) **in parallel** with GraphRAG.
-You get **three answers**:
+The **merged answer** is displayed first with relevant figures, followed by a collapsible **"How this answer was generated"** section showing:

 1. **AI Search answer** — from document chunks (text, tables, figures)
 2. **GraphRAG answer** — from the knowledge graph (entities, relationships)
-3. **Merged answer** — an LLM synthesizes both into one comprehensive response

-The UI shows all three in **tabs** so you can compare what each source contributed.
-Pick the base AI Search strategy in the config panel — the default is Hybrid.
+The merge prompt synthesizes both into one unified narrative organized by concept, with strict rules against exposing the two-source structure.
+Pick the base AI Search strategy in the config panel — the default is Iterative (Entity-Aware).

 > 💡 **Tip:** Combined mode takes longer (both strategies run in parallel, plus a merge step) but gives the most complete answers because it draws from both document content and entity relationships.